-Balconies Trail is a 8.7 mile moderately trafficked loop trail located near Paicines, CA that features a cave and is rated as moderate.
+Balconies Trail is a 8.6 mile moderately trafficked loop trail located near Paicines, California that features a cave and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 Directions from Soledad: Follow Highway 146 12 miles to the Chaparral Ranger Station.
 The trail begins from the northern end of the parking area.

 Great hike with the kids.
 They had so much fun climbing through the caves with their flashlights and seeing the boulders strewn throughout the canyon.
 They also enjoyed the climbing under the wedged boulders.
 Good fun.
 Not too difficult (I.e. Not too much elevation gain) that it proved too tough for the kids (8,8, and 11).
 Beautiful views of geology.
 A cool wind rustled the leaves of the trees -- I haven't heard this sound since having led the east coast and it took me right back.
 Beautiful golden hues at this time of year.
 The caves do require you to get pretty low and also can be quite narrow in spots.

 Hard!
 But fun.

 Very nice hike in California's Pinnacles National Park.
 The cave was a little hard to find, but I wasn't sure what I was looking for.
 Also, take a head lamp or a good light.
 It will be more enjoyable.